Director, Global Communication Center

-Associate Director, Global Communication Center
+Coordinator, Global Communication Center

-I have a BA in Political Science from Drew University.
+GCC TutorI have a B.A. in Political Science from Drew University.
 My graduate school focus at CMU is Professional Writing.
 I spent the last few years working in non-profit direct services as a refugee resettlement caseworker.
 My goal is to meld my political science and professional writing skills to work as a communications director for a national or international refugee, asylum, or immigration advocacy organization.
 My current interests include technical writing, corporate communication, and cross-cultural communication.
 I think the way that two people from totally different cultural backgrounds negotiate conversations and understanding with each other is fascinating.

 GCC TutorI am a third-semester M.A. student in the Professional Writing program with a focus on corporate communication and public relations.
 I received my B.A. in English Literature and a minor in Psychology from Xavier University in Cincinnati, OH.
 My interests include corporate communication and global communication.
 I believe that writing is both a collaborative and individual process.
 As a tutor, it is my goal to help all writers transform their thoughts into engaging prose.